SnceGroup/grunt-config-for-websites/README.md

 ###With Foundation

  - Create Foundation project: `foundation new project_name --libsass`
- - If you're using Symfony (or eZ Publish), create the project in the Symfony root.
-Name the project `tpl`
+ - If you're using Symfony (or eZ Publish), move the project folder in the Symfony root.
+Rename it as `tpl`
  - Delete `Gruntfile.js` and `package.json`.
 If present, delete the `node_modules` folder
  - Copy and paste all grunt configuration files in the project.
 Don't override the `sass` folder
  - Install Node.js modules: `[sudo] npm install`